Antares0982/Antares0982/README.md

 <a href="https://visitor-badge.glitch.me"><img align='left' src="https://visitor-badge.glitch.me/badge?page_id=Antares0982.Antares0982"/></a><br>

 I'm a graduate student in Nanjing University, major in Mathematics.
 My research field is [reinforcement learning](https://en.wikipedia.org/wiki/Statistical_learning_theory).
-I'm also interested in software development but is a bad coder.
-I also like algorithms, ~~and I'm doing leetcode using C++~~.
+I'm also interested in game engine and software development.

 My personal website is [chr.fan](https://chr.fan/).
-Telegram channel: [Antares At Home](https://t.me/AntaresAtHome).

-My Reversi AI is deployed on my website [reversi.chr.fan](http://reversi.chr.fan), please feel free to battle with them.
+My Reversi AI is deployed on my website [reversi.chr.fan](http://reversi.chr.fan), please feel free to play with them.

-The language I like best is Python **only with TYPE HINTS**, since I feel very free when writing and running codes.
+I am good at C++, but I don't like its design.
+The language I like best is Python, but **only with TYPE HINTS**.

+I am currently working on MiraiCP, a C++ SDK for QQ bot framework mirai.

 I am also a fan of